 - h.
 Why do some factors affect the developing person more than others? - i.
 What is the age of viability and what factor influences this? - j.
 What is the first organ (system) to develop?
 What is the last to develop? - k.
 Why do fetuses swallow amniotic fluid in the womb? - 1.
 Do fetuses experience any of the senses before birth?
 Which ones? - m.
 Which sense is the least developed at birth?
 Which is the most developed? - 3.
 What are the primary reflexes? - a.
 Be able to identify each reflex. - b.
 When do these reflexes appear? - 4.
-What is the period of infancy? - a.
-What is Habituation? - b.
-What is the visual cliff? - i.
-Be able to identify this experiment and the results produced. - 5.
 How do we develop thought? - a.
 Who was Jean Piaget? - b.
 What is a schema? - c.
 What are the two ways Piaget believed people could change their schema? - d.
 What are Piaget's stages of cognitive development? - i.
 Be able to identify all the stages with milestones for each stage. - e.
 What is object permanence?
 When does it develop? - f.
 What is egocentrism? - i.
 What stage(s) is most associated with egocentrism? - g.
-What is conservation? - 6.
+What is conservation? - 5.
 What is Attachment? - i.
 When does attachment develop? - ii.
 What factors affect the development of attachment? - iii.
 What did Harry Harlow's research suggest about attachment in children?